 Become a fan of h2g2

-Irn-Bru is a popular fizzy soft drink containing lots of caffine, sugar, carbon dioxide and plenty of orange colouring.
+Irn-Bru is a popular fizzy soft drink containing lots of caffeine, sugar, carbon dioxide and plenty of orange colouring.
 Once advertised in Scotland as 'Your Other National Drink', its taste is not dissimilar to bubble gum.
 Other advertising campaigns have described it as 'Made in Scotland from Girders'.

 Perhaps because of the sugar and caffeine, Irn-Bru is reputed to be a good hangover cure.
 Indeed, Barr, the manufacturers, have recently teamed up with whisky distillers Bell's to create perhaps the ultimate drink: 'Bell's Irn-Bru', alcohol and hangover cure in one.